biodash/biodash.github.io/content/codeclub/01_backyard-birds/index.md

 Bonus material
 --------------

-If you're breakout group is done with Exercise 1, you can have a look at the bonus material below which includes another exercise.
+If your breakout group is done with Exercise 1, you can have a look at the bonus material below which includes another exercise.
 You can also have a look at this as homework.
 Or not at all!

 <br>